-Dynamic Input is always accused to degrade graphic performance.
+Dynamic Input is always accused of degrading graphic performance.
 Many veterans don’t like to use it.
 Try to turn it off.

-Quick properties is a small properties palette that will appear when you select an object.
+Quick Properties is a small properties palette that will appear when you select an object.
 I like it.
-But again, if you use slow computer it can be annoying.
+But again, if you use a slow computer it can be annoying.

-Selection cycling is a small window that will appear when you select overlapping object.
-Anything popping up automatically will consume resources.
+Selection Cycling is a small window that will appear when you select overlapping objects.
+Any dialog box or tool tips popping up will consume resources.
 Try to turn it off and use manual selection cycling instead.
 You can manually cycle between object by pressing SHIFT + SPACE.

-Live preview also consume resources.
-There are several live preview you can see when editing objects in AutoCAD.
+The live preview also consumes resources.
+There are several live previews you can see when editing objects in AutoCAD.

 Hatch Quick Preview is very heavy.
 I’ve seen some old computers can take few minutes before they can use hatch command.
 Literally.
 You can disable this feature by changing HPQUICKPREVIEW to off.

 Selection Preview is quite fancy in recent versions.
-It show transparent color when you use window selection and highlight faces in 3D.
-Transparent display can degrade computer performance, especially graphical performance.
+It shows transparent color when you use window selection, and highlight faces in 3D.
+The transparent display can degrade computer performance, especially graphical performance.

 In AutoCAD 2013, one more thing that you can turn off: property preview.
 It’s below visual effects settings button.